amaentau/espa-tv/docs/setup/raspberry-pi.md

 The script also handles different package naming conventions between Raspberry Pi OS versions.
 For example, some packages like `libgdk-pixbuf2.0-0` may have different names in different OS versions - the script automatically detects and uses the correct package names for your system.

+The script includes comprehensive package compatibility checking for all Chromium runtime dependencies, with fallback alternatives for packages that commonly change names between Debian/Raspbian versions (Buster, Bullseye, Bookworm).
+If package installation fails, the script provides detailed diagnostics about which specific packages failed and suggests recovery commands.

 If you change the source tree later, run `sudo -u dongle npm install --omit=dev` before restarting `veo-dongle-kiosk.service`.

 ### Boot Optimizations